 B2B buyers have changed, and so must B2B sales teams.
-Sales today is no longer about cold calling or waiting for prospects to reach out to the business.
+Sales today are no longer about cold calling or waiting for prospects to reach out to the business.
 On the contrary, it demands proactive ways to engage with prospects and share relevant content to help them decide.

 All of this, of course, begins right when you have a great source of qualified leads so that the efforts are focused on prospects that might actually be interested.
-ReadyContacts is the bright light when it comes to getting leads for B2B sales, so why work hard sourcing leads when you can work smarter with ReadyContacts?
+ReadyContacts is the bright light when it comes to getting leads for B2B sales, so why to work hard sourcing leads when you can work smarter with ReadyContacts?

 Looking for a dataset?

 Get a customized dataset for your next campaign from Ready and save yourself from expensive annual subscriptions :)